|

 Planning a Christmas trip to Hawaii quite by herself is something Emily (Bethany Joy Lenz) is actually excited for.
 She’s ready for some sand and sun, and then her boss has different plans.
 Working at a marketing company, Emily is tasked with going to a small town in Illinois to work on a project.
 Only trouble is, that town happens to be where her ex’s family lives.

-Ben (Tyler Hynes) makes plans to head home for Christmas, taking with him the task of writing a big Christmas speech for the upcoming re-election bid of the governor.
+Ben (Tyler Hynes) makes Christmas plans, taking with him the task of writing a big Christmas speech for the upcoming re-election bid of the governor.
 Upon his arrival home, he’s met by his sister and into their train station reunion walks Emily.
-Immediately the family embraces her, assuming the couple has arrived together, all because Ben never told the family who loves Em that they aren’t exactly together any more.
+Immediately the family embraces her, assuming the couple is together, all because Ben never told the family who loves Em that they aren’t exactly together any more. an unexpected christmas

 TV FILM REVIEW | ‘TOYING WITH THE HOLIDAYS’ IS ONE FUN & CUTE ROM-COM

-‘AN UNEXPECTED CHRISTMAS’: SILLY FUN WHEN EXES PRETEND ON A WHIM #TYLERHYNES #BETHANYJOYLENZ #HALLMARKIES #HALLMARKCHRISTMASMOVIES Click To Tweet
+‘AN UNEXPECTED CHRISTMAS’: SILLY FUN WHEN EXES PRETEND ON A WHIM #TYLERHYNES #BETHANYJOYLENZ #HALLMARKIES #HALLMARKCHRISTMASMOVIES Share on X

 The pretend-to-be-together trope isn’t a new one, and it’s also one that seems to get plenty of attention.
 That said, I really did like this one.
 Perhaps what helps this is two lead stars who are fabulous together.
 I really like their chemistry in that they seem to share an ease with each other and that in turn makes watching them together effortless.
 Whether they are slapping pastries out of the other’s hand (it’s funny, trust me) or trying to explain their (now) very separate lives in a way that pretends they’re together, they are good.
 But then I’ve always liked these two in their respective other roles too.
 If I had to say, these two may be my most favorite romantic on-screen (Hallmark) couple of this Christmas block altogether.